akhsaul/MP-Course/README.md

 # Mobile Programming Course

-Please send me [email](mailto:ikhsanmaulana384@gmail.com) if you want to try these project...
+Send me an [email](mailto:ikhsanmaulana384@gmail.com) if you want to try this project...

 The API will be offline forever unless you want to try it.